arslankhanali/ansible-master/Readme.md

 ``` sh
 # On RHEL
 dnf install -y ansible-core

 # On mac
 brew install ansible
 ```

-# SSH setup for host
+# SSH setup for remote host
 ```sh
 # If you dont already have a ssh key pair
 ssh-keygen -t rsa -b 4096

 # Copy your public key to host
 ssh-copy-id -o StrictHostKeyChecking=no -i /Users/arslankhan/.ssh/id_rsa rc@<ip_address>
 # or